cosmos/ibc-go/docs/docs/01-ibc/06-proposals.md

 After this, all that remains is deciding who funds the governance deposit and ensuring the governance proposal passes.
 If it does, the client on trial will be updated to the latest state of the substitute.

-### Important considerations
+## Important considerations

-Please note that from v1.0.0 of ibc-go it will not be allowed for transactions to go to expired clients anymore, so please update to at least this version to prevent similar issues in the future.

-Please also note that if the client on the other end of the transaction is also expired, that client will also need to update.
+Please note that if the counterparty client is also expired, that client will also need to update.
 This process updates only one client.